priyasundaresan/mink/README.md

 * Finally, you can try `mjpython interactive_scripts/record_sim.py --env_cfg envs/cfgs/<task_name>.xml`
   * NOTE: If you get the following error: `ValueError: Error: keyframe 0: invalid qpos size, expected length X`, it means the `home` keyframe of `tidybot_<task_name>.xml` is not the right dimension.
 This keyframe represents the home configuration of the whole robot, plus the `free joints` of whatever assets are in the scene (i.e., there are 7 free joints for the `cube` task, so the `home` keyframe is padded with `0.6 0 0 0 0 0 0` representing that the cube should be initially positioned at `[0.6, 0, 0]` and a "zero" quaternion (you can set this to something else if you want different initial object poses).
   * NOTE: You can make `reset_task` do nothing at first, and `is_success` trivially be `False` during debugging.
 I typically do this just so I can first focus on loading the scene properly, and once I am able to successfully teleoperate the task, I work backwards to figure out what initial scene randomizations are reasonable (for `reset_task`) and what the task success condition should be (for `is_success`, used to evaluate if rollouts are successful).
+* If all of this works as expected, you should be able to just pass the `env_cfg` you created whenever you are collecting demos with `record_sim` or evaluating policies with the eval scripts in `scripts/`.